Azure/azure-sdk-for-js/sdk/communication/communication-job-router/README.md

 ### Create Workers

-These workers are assigned to our previously created sales queue and have some labels.
+These workers are assigned to our previously created "Sales" queue and have some labels.

 - setting `availableForOffers` to `true` means these workers are ready to accept job offers.
 - refer to our [labels documentation](https://learn.microsoft.com/en-us/azure/communication-services/concepts/router/concepts#labels) to better understand labels and label selectors.